Greenland: Biodiversity

 The terrestrial vertebrates of Greenland include the Greenland dog, which was introduced by the Inuit, as well as European-introduced species such as Greenlandic sheep, goats, cattle, reindeer, horse, chicken and sheepdog, all descendants of animals imported by Europeans.
 Marine mammals include the hooded seal (Cystophora cristata) as well as the grey seal (Halichoerus grypus).
 Whales frequently pass very close to Greenland's shores in the late summer and early autumn.
 Whale species include the beluga whale, blue whale, Greenland whale, fin whale, humpback whale, minke whale, narwhal, pilot whale, sperm whale.

 As of 2009, 269 species of fish from over 80 different families are known from the waters surrounding Greenland.
-Almost all are marine species with only a few in freshwater, notably Atlantic salmon and charr.
-The fishing industry is the primary industry of Greenland's economy, accounting for the majority of the country's total exports.
+Almost all are marine species with only a few in freshwater, such as Atlantic salmon and charr.
+The fishing industry is the primary industry of Greenland's economy, accounting for the majority of territory's total exports.

 Birds, particularly seabirds, are an important part of Greenland's animal life; they consist of both Palearctic and Nearctic species, breeding populations of auks, puffins, skuas, and kittiwakes are found on steep mountainsides.
 Greenland's ducks and geese include common eider, long-tailed duck, king eider, white-fronted goose, pink-footed goose and barnacle goose.
 Breeding migratory birds include the snow bunting, lapland bunting, ringed plover, red-throated loon and red-necked phalarope.
 Non-migratory land birds include the arctic redpoll, ptarmigan, short-eared owl, snowy owl, gyrfalcon and white-tailed eagle.